ZincoSupp

 Learn more:

-Palatability is key in stimulating the piglets appetite.
-High levels of zinc oxide may degrade feed intake.
+Palatability is key in stimulating the piglets appetite & high levels of ZnO are know to degrade feed intake.

 Learn more:

-High levels of zinc oxide supplementation after weaning increases by almost 30 percent the total quantity of zinc excreted in the pig’s growing life.
+High levels of ZnO increases by almost 30% the total quantity of Zn excreted in the pig’s growing life.

 Learn more:

-Intensive usage of zinc in animal diets used in combination with antibiotics favor the development of bacterial resistance.
+Intensive usage of Zn in animals combined with antibiotics favor the development of bacterial resistance.

 Learn more: